Idris Kabir Syed

 Idris Kabir Syed is a Lecturer in the Department of Pan-African Studies.

-An accomplished ceramicist, Mr. Syed has shown his work nationally and internationally.
+An accomplished ceramicist, Mr. Syed has shown his work both nationally and internationally.
 His work and studies have caused him to travel widely across Asia and India and, in 1996-1997, Mr Syed taught English both at Chosun University and at a private language institute in Gwang-ju, South Korea.
 In 2004, he was invited to, and participated in, an international ceramics conference/workshop in Aomori, Japan.

 Because of his multiple interests in Pan-African Studies, his counseling practice, and his art, Mr. Syed's research interests are, accordingly, widely varied.
 He has published articles on topics ranging from literature to Buddhism, as well as Art and Pan-African Studies.
 He has also presented papers (on topics ranging from politics to popular music) at conferences in the United States and internationally.